needle-mirror/com.unity.barracuda/Documentation~/Barracuda.md

 tensor[         i] = 3.0f; // as flat array
 ```

-There are number of `Tensor` constructors that cover variety of scenarios.
-By default tensors are initialized with `0` upon construction, unless intialization `Array` is provided.
+There are number of `Tensor` constructors that cover a variety of scenarios.
+By default tensors are initialized with `0` upon construction, unless initialization `Array` is provided.
 ```C#
 tensor = new Tensor(batchCount, height, width, channelCount);    // batch of 3 dimensional data, 0 initialized: batchCount x {height, width, channelCount}
 tensor = new Tensor(batchCount, elementCount);                   // batch of 1 dimensional data, 0 initialized: batchCount x {elementCount}